 Struggling with Vicodin Addiction?
 Consider a Rehab Center

 Vicodin addiction can affect you regardless of your stature in society.
 No matter your background, you can fall victim to the substance use disorder epidemic.
 What you do next will determine how healthy you will be for years to come.
 If you’re misusing Vicodin, you’re only one step away from gaining sobriety.
 That first step is seeking help from a rehabilitation center.

-Granite Recovery Centers has facilities exclusively for men and women 18 years and older with treatment designed to create a personalized plan for sober living.
-At Granite Recovery Centers, you will get to participate in 12-step support group meetings and workshops regardless of the treatment program.
+Granite Recovery Centers has facilities exclusively for men and women 18 years and older with treatment designed to create a personalized plan for living a sober life.
+Clients are able to participate in 12-step support group meetings and workshops regardless of the treatment program.
 Counseling sessions are also available in an individual, group or family setting.
-Treatment plans include various therapy services, from dialectical and cognitive behavioral to gestalt and yoga therapy.
+Treatment plans include various therapy services, from dialectical and cognitive behavioral to holistic practices, such as yoga and meditation.